Web Design Scholarships

 Challenge yourself Creatively, Work in Graphics and Site Development

-Web design may begin with a basic knowledge of art history and graphic design, but it surely does not end there.
+Web design may begin with a basic knowledge of graphic design, but it surely does not end there.
 Websites are no longer static standalones in cyber space.
 They are dynamic and knit together with an array of technologies that require constant attention and skill to develop and operate.

-Today's web design professional will not only have the computer graphic skills to compete with other designers, but a solid knowledge base of common programming and scripting languages is a necessity.
-While Dreamweaver will do a lot of the HTML for you, it is imperative you know how to hack the HTML and design with CSS.
+Today’s web design professional will not only have the computer graphic skills to compete with other designers, but a solid knowledge base of common programming and scripting languages is a necessity.
+Although web building programs like Dreamweaver will do a lot of the HTML for you, it is imperative that, at a minimum, you know how to hack the HTML and design with CSS.

 Scholarships